OrdinaryMagician/ibuki_m/README.md

 Nicknamed the ***"Stick of Six Fires"*** by enthusiasts *(especially of the nerdy kind)*, the **Rita HRL** is a force to be reckoned with.
 Six revolving barrels, for up to six simultaneous micro-missile launches.
 Ammunition is fed from a 18-round drum mag, allowing for the user to dispense three full barrages of projectiles before needing to reload.

+While aiming through the visor, you will mark whatever target you've got on your sights to lock on for homing missiles.

 Holding the utility key before firing engages a *"tight wad"* mode, wherein the missiles will remain close together, rather than spreading in a horizontal arc.

 ### Slot 8 - Cyrus Stormbringer *[Plasma Rifle]*

 The very power of lightning at your fingertips.
 Unleashing potent arcs of high voltage death, the **Stormbringer** can melt through anything you aim it at, and cook raw poultry in a matter of milliseconds *(delicious)*.

+Don't even think about using this underwater, although it is a very good strategy to aim for it as long as it's the enemy that's touching the stuff and not you.

 A tap of the utility key will toggle a focused mode which keeps the arcs from spreading too much, allowing them to focus entirely on one target at a time, for maximum cooking potential.

+### .50 PE *[Shells]*

+Found in 7 round mags.

+### .50 Oh My God *[Shell Box]*

+Found as either spare rounds or 20 round packs.

+### 7.62×51mm NATO *[Bullet Box]*

+Very standard stuff.
+Found in 30-round mags.

+### 20×30mm Micro-Missile *[Rockets]*

+Found as either spare rounds or full 18-round mags.

+### Dysedum Rod *[Cells]*

+You'll find these either all alone or in small handfuls.

 ---